ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab04.md

 # Step 8: Converting `input` data to a number

-As you know from the reading in Chapter 3, and [Homework H04](/hwk/h04/), the `input` function returns string data (Python type `str`).
+As you know from the reading in Chapter 3, the `input` function returns string data (Python type `str`).
 If we want to use this as a number, we need to do a conversion.
 The textbook suggest using `eval`.
 DON'T DO THAT.
 Here's what do to instead:

 ```
 if __name__=="__main__":